McDonald: Sinn Fein shares US foreign policy concerns but boycott ‘wrong choice’

 Mary Lou McDonald has said there is no ambiguity about Sinn Fein’s stance on US foreign policy, but she insisted Irish issues will be her “port of call” when speaking to Joe Biden.

-People Before Profit is to boycott the historic speech by Mr Biden to both houses of the Oireachtas over objections to his foreign policy.
+People Before Profit is boycotting the historic speech by Mr Biden to both houses of the Oireachtas over objections to his foreign policy.

-The party said the move is due to Mr Biden’s record on Palestine, Iraq, and Nato expansion – as well as the “absence of opportunity for Dail parties to ask questions”.
+The party said the move is due to Mr Biden’s record on Palestine, Iraq, Nato expansion and over climate pollution – as well as the “absence of opportunity for Dail parties to ask questions”.

+People Before Profit TD Paul Murphy told the PA news agency it is possible to celebrate the 25th anniversary of the Good Friday Agreement while also raising concerns about US foreign policy.

+“We think it’s our duty to speak out about this and to draw attention to it… It’s treated as a visit by an interesting Irish-American celebrity, as opposed to a visit of the most powerful person in the world who needs to be asked hard questions about the kinds of policies that he is pursuing,” he said.

 Asked directly if she shares left-wing criticisms of US foreign policy, she said: “Of course I do.
 And those are legitimate criticisms.
 I very much doubt that anybody in the American administration is unaware of the wide criticism of many of their foreign policy stances.”